- Rapid Reference 🚀

 - At low doses, atropine may cause paradoxical bradycardia.(15114081, 25634857, 16115264, 12734175)

 - Atropine works by poisoning the vagus nerve, so it is only effective for bradycardias mediated by excess vagal tone.
 It will predictably fail in cases of high-degree AV block.

-- Contraindicated in patients who have had cardiac transplantation, in whom atropine may precipitate asystole.5
+- Atropine is contraindicated in patients who have had cardiac transplantation, in whom it may precipitate asystole.(15114081)

 strategy when using atropine?